day11111/computational-physics/README.md

 # computational-physics

-This repository contains some Fortran90 programs I wrote during the computational physics course.
+This repository contains some Fortran90 programs I wrote during my computational physics course.

 1. Diluted Ising 2D.
    Metropolis Monte Carlo simulation is used to study the phase transition to a magnetized state occurring in a diluted 2D Ising model.